No Contract Broadband: 2026 Guide to Flexible Rolling Plans

 Checking Your Real-World Performance

-Once your service is live, use an internet speed test during your first week.
-Under the Ofcom voluntary code of practice, if your speeds fall below the “minimum guaranteed” level and the provider can’t fix it within 30 days, you have the right to leave without penalty.
-This data is your leverage.
-It proves whether the service you’re paying for matches the marketing promise.
-If the provider fails to deliver, you can use these results to negotiate a better deal elsewhere.
+Once your service starts, run an internet speed test in the first week.
+According to the Ofcom voluntary code, if your speeds are below the "minimum guaranteed" level and the provider doesn’t fix it within 30 days, you can leave without a penalty.
+T

 Find the Best Flexible Deals with Broadband Freedom